delb-xml/delb-py/docs/extending.rst

 mechanics with Python packages.
 A package that extends its functionality must `provide entrypoint metadata`_ for an entrypoint group named ``delb`` that points to modules that contain extensions.
-The individual extensions have to be decorated with specific methods of the plugin manager object (see the following sections).
+Some extensions have to be decorated with specific methods of the plugin manager object.
 Authors are encouraged to prefix their package names with ``delb-`` in order to increase discoverability.

+These extension types are currently available:

+- document loaders
+- document mixin classes
+- document subclasses

-There are currently two distinct plugin types: *loaders* and *document extension classes*. *Loaders* are functions that try to make sense of any given input value, and if they can they return a parsed document. *Extension classes* add functionality / attributes to the :class:`delb.Document` class as *mixin classes* (instead of inheriting from it).
-That allows applications to rely optionally on the availability of plugins.
-The designated means of communication between these two extension types is the ``config`` argument to the loader respectively the instance property of a document instance with that name.
+*Loaders* are functions that try to make sense of any given input value, and if they can they return a parsed document.

+*Mixin classes* add functionality / attributes to the :class:`delb.Document` class as (instead of inheriting from it).
+That allows applications to rely optionally on the availability of plugins and to combine various extensions.

+*Subclasses* can be used to provide distinct models of arbitrary aspects for contents that are represented by a specific encoding.
+They can optionally implement a test method to qualify them as default class for recognized contents.

+The designated means of communication between extensions is the ``config`` argument to the loader respectively the instance property of a document instance with that name.

 .. warning::